vlcn-io/cr-sqlite/notes.md

 todo:

+- validate tbl infos prior to replication as well as when converting to `as_crr`
 - go back thru changes-since-vtab and ensure correct error msg is set in all cases
 - support for table with only pks